Spanish cruiser Emperador Carlos V: 1907–1909

 In April 1907, Emperador Carlos V and Princesa de Asturias tested a new wireless telegraphy system.
 Emperador Carlos V left Barcelona on 7 May 1907 bound for the Balearic Islands, where she made stops at Mahón on Menorca and Alcudia on Majorca before returning to Barcelona on the night of 9 May 1907.
-In August 1907 she departed for Cadiz and then Tangier.
+In August 1907 she departed for Cádiz and then Tangier.
 Princesa de Asturias relieved her at Tangier in mid-September 1907, and she subsequently patrolled the coast of Morocco and rendezvoused with Extremadura at Casablanca in late September 1907.

-On the afternoon of 16 January 1908 Emperador Carlos V left Cartagena and proceeeded to Málaga, where she embarked artillery.
+On the afternoon of 16 January 1908 Emperador Carlos V left Cartagena and proceeded to Málaga, where she embarked artillery.
 After a stop at Cádiz, she unloaded the artillery and supplies at Melilla on the coast of North Africa.
 She returned to Cádiz on 22 January 1908.
 In June 1908 she deployed to Larache, and in July 1908 she steamed from Cádiz to Tétouan on the coast of Morocco.
 Serving as the flagship of Contralmirante (Counter Admiral) José Morgado, she left Cádiz on 16 October 1908 in company with Princesa de Asturias and Osado and arrived at Barcelona on 18 October, where other ships from the Training Squadron and a squadron of French warships also arrived to attend a visit to the city by King Alfonso XIII and Queen Victoria Eugenie.
 On 8 November she departed Barcelona with Princesa de Asturias, Audaz, and the armored cruiser and proceeded to Cartagena to rejoin the Training Squadron.
 She departed Cartagena on 15 December 1908, stopped at Cádiz, and then arrived at Ferrol.
 She rejoined the Training Squadron on 21 December 1908.

-On 9 July 29, 1909, fighting broke out between Spanish forces and Rifians in northern Morocco in the vicinity of Melilla, beginning the Second Melillan campaign.
+On 9 July 29, 1909, fighting broke out between Spanish forces and Rifians in northern Morocco in the vicinity of Melilla, beginning the second Melillan campaign.
 On 29 July, Emperador Carlos V rendezvoused with Princesa de Asturias, Audaz, Osado, and Proserpina at Barcelona.
 On 31 July, they crossed the Strait of Gibraltar to patrol the coast of Morocco.
 They returned to Barcelona on 2 August, their arrival coinciding with the last day of an uprising in Spain known as Tragic Week.
 Emperador Carlos V, Princesa de Asturias, and Osado departed Barcelona on 13 August 1909 and returned the area of operations around Melilla on 18 August.
 Other Spanish warships joined them to form a squadron that supported Spanish Army operations ashore.
 In late August 1909, Emperador Carlos V headed for the Chafarinas Islands in the Alboran Sea off Morocco, and she continued operations off North Africa until she returned to Barcelona in October 1909.
-The Second Melillan campaign ended on 4 December 1909.
+The campaign ended on 4 December 1909.